4tronix/mars-rover/README.md

 // Turn the Mast servo (servo 0) to 30 degrees Rover.setServo(0, 30)

-// You can also select the name of the servo for the 4 wheels and the mast using the getServoNumber(..) function.
+// You can also select the name of the servo using the getServoNumber(..) function.
-This command does the same as the one above Rover.setServo(Rover.getServoNumber(eServos.Mast), 30)
+// This command does the same as the one above Rover.setServo(Rover.getServoNumber(eServos.Mast), 30)
 ```